SKIL Infrastructure CoC Extends Resolution Plan Deadline to March 20, 2026

 CIRP Timeline and Current Status

 The company's insolvency journey began when the Hon'ble National Company Law Tribunal (NCLT) Mumbai admitted an application under Section 7 of the Insolvency and Bankruptcy Code, 2016, through an order dated February 1, 2024.
-This decision initiated the CIRP proceedings and led to the appointment of Purusottam Behera as the Interim Resolution Professional (IRP).
+This decision initiated the CIRP proceedings and led to the appointment of Purusottam Behera as the Interim Resolution Professional (IRP), who later became the Resolution Professional.

 Key Date: Event